General and Registration Information

 Note to Parents: Students should plan on staying on campus during the entire week.
 Please be sure that your student does not have any commitments during the week of camp.

 Students should not plan on leaving campus during the week.

 Registration & Dorms

 Dorms open at 5:30pm and are filled on a first-come, first-served basis.
+No student will be alone in a suite.
+A student may request to be randomly assigned to a dorm and roommate by indicating it on the registration form.
+Unless requested, SSI does not assign dorm rooms.
+Registration opens at approximately 6:00pm.
 Students may go to the dorms and select their room if they arrive on campus before 6:00pm.
-Students arriving between 6:00-6:30pm should register first, go select their dorm room, and then return to the Chapel for student orientation.
-Students arriving AFTER 6:30pm should register immediately, then go to the Chapel.
-Their luggage can be left in the Atrium.
+Students arriving between 6:00-6:30pm should register first, go select their dorm room, and then return for student orientation.
+Students arriving AFTER 6:30pm should register immediately and then go to student orientation.
+Their luggage can be left in the designated area.
 They will have an opportunity to set up their dorm room later in the evening.
 Students wishing to room with each other should arrive early enough to claim a room together as rooms cannot be saved for those who have not yet arrived.
 Parents are encouraged to stay for the parent meeting at 6:30pm.

-Students may receive a room and/or dorm key during their stay at Cleary; however, if students lose their key, before checking out on Friday they will be responsible to pay Cleary for the cost of replacing it.
+Students will receive a room and/or dorm key during their stay at Cleary; however, any students who lose their key will be responsible to pay Cleary for the cost of replacing it before checking out on Friday.